CCAMLR-Science/Toolbox/docs/seabed_area_doc.md

 1. Create a folder, a new R project in that folder, and put the R script in that folder,

-2. Download the un-projected bathymetry from here (*link to come*),
+2. Download the un-projected bathymetry from here (*link to come*) and put it in that folder,

 3. Run the script.
 A csv file should have been created in your folder (Table 1).